-Knowledge about early brain development and how children learn before they enter kindergarten will help to support your goals to enhance student outcomes, better support educators, and achieve academic excellence with limited funds.
+Knowledge about early brain development and how children learn before they enter kindergarten will help to support your goals to enhance student outcomes, better support educators, and achieve academic excellence with limited resources.

 Exposure to the current research on childhood trauma and brain development will provide you with a distinct perspective on recidivism and the complex conditions that define the lives of those you serve in the juvenile and family court systems.

-Child wellness is a measure of community health.
+Child well-being is a measure of community health.
 Learning more about the importance of a strong foundation starting at birth contributes to healthier children, families, and communities.

 What are the logistics of the fellowship?

 The fellowship will consist of two multi-day sessions that will take place in Chicago, Illinois at Erikson Institute (451 N. LaSalle St.).

 - Welcoming reception and dinner begin at 5:30 p.m. on Wednesday, August 9

 - Two full-day seminars on Thursday, August 10 and Friday, August 11, 8:30 a.m.- 5:00 p.m.